dodycode/learn_ai/README.md

 Official Repository for Artificial Intelligence's Class

 ### How to use
 Each task has it's own branch.
-To see the code, choose it at the branch drop-down!
+To see the code, select the branch drop-down!